Zenika/feedzback/server/README.md

 $ npm run test:cov
 ```

+## Swagger

+Swagger has been added to the API endpoint.
+You have to set the Bearer in swagger UI to be able to use call the Apis.

+On the top right of the screen, click on the Authorize button.
+A dialog will be displayed. click on Logout and paste in the input the Bearer token

+> The Bearer token can be copied from a API call done by the front.

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).